-Owners of our common stock as of the close of business on [], 2020, the record date, are entitled to vote at the 2020 Annual Meeting.
+Owners of our common stock as of the close of business on April 3, 2020, the record date, are entitled to vote at the 2020 Annual Meeting.
 The shares owned include shares you held on that date (i) directly in your name as the shareholder of record (registered shareholder) and (ii) in the name of a broker, bank or other holder of record where the shares were held for you as the beneficial owner (in street name).
 Each share of common stock is entitled to one vote on each matter.
-As of the record date, there were [] shares of our common stock outstanding and entitled to vote.
-There are no other voting securities of Occidental entitled to vote at the 2020 Annual Meeting will be open to the examination of any shareholder during normal business hours for 10 days prior to the 2020 Annual Meeting at Occidental's headquarters and at the 2020 Annual Meeting.
+As of the record date, there were 900,018,184 shares of our common stock outstanding and entitled to vote.
+There are no other voting securities of Occidental entitled to vote at the 2020 Annual Meeting outstanding.
+A complete list of shareholders entitled to vote at the 2020 Annual Meeting will be open to the examination of any shareholder during normal business hours for 10 days prior to the 2020 Annual Meeting at Occidental's headquarters and during the 2020 Annual Meeting at www.virtualshareholdermeeting.com/OXY2020, accessible using the 16-digit control number included on your Notice of Internet Availability, on your proxy materials.